naoisegolden/frontend-development/readme.md

-# Advanced Javascript Course
+# Advanced Frontend Development

-This is a place to put examples, slides and info about the Ironhack Advanced Javascript course.
+This is a place to put examples, slides and info used for [Ironhack](http://ironhack.com)'s Advanced Frontend Development course.

 ## Slides: